MohammadKani/awesome-chatgpt-prompts/README.md

 > will you handle this situation and what steps will you take to mitigate any
 > negative impact on the company?"

-## Act as a Diagram Generator
+## به عنوان یک Diagram Generator

 Contributed by: [philogicae](https://github.com/philogicae)

-> I want you to act as a Graphviz DOT generator, an expert to create meaningful
+> I want you to به عنوان یک Graphviz DOT generator, an expert to create meaningful
 > diagrams.
 The diagram should have at least n nodes (I specify n in my input by
 > writing [n], 10 being the default value) and to be an accurate and complexe
 > representation of the given input.
 Each node is indexed by a number to reduce